Clio Logo

 Neuville, from Curbed Chicago

-The Neuville luxury apartments (1920) are located in Chicago's Streeterville Neighboorhood, an area that speaks to city's continual evolution from a swampy frontier town into a booming metropolis, first with the 1882 construction of a landfill to better delineate the city from its Lake Michigan shoreline and then with opening of Michigan Ave into Chicago's northside in 1920.
-While the Gold Coast neighboorhood abounds in single-home mansions, The Neuville was the first of many luxury apartments that offered guests sumptuous amenities, but within a multi-dwelling setting.
+The Neuville luxury apartments (1920) sit in Chicago's Streeterville neighborhood, an area that speaks to the city's continual evolution from a swampy frontier town into a booming metropolis.
+Two significant chapters in Chicago's growth involve the landfill construction in 1882, which better delineated the city from its Lake Michigan shoreline and the opening of Michigan Ave into Chicago's North Side in 1920.
+While the Gold Coast neighborhood abounds in single-home mansions, The Neuville was the first of many luxury apartments offering guests sumptuous amenities within a multi-dwelling setting.

 The neighborhood once stood as a separate city, distinct from Chicago.
-In 1886, Captain George Wellington Streeter -- a colorful character to say the least -- was a circus and show promoter who was on his way back to Latin America while engaging in gun-running activities.
-When his boat his a sandbar in what is now the area just east of the Michigan Ave (near the 100-plus-story John Hancock Building), Streeter laid claim to the sandy, swampland.
-He deemed the area the "District of Lake Michigan," which grew -- both organically and man-made -- to more than 100 acres.
-In fact, he declared himself governor and refused to adhere to all of Chicago's laws, notably by allowing for liquor sales on Sunday.
-Obviously, numerous people in Chicago (notable with financial interests) quibbled with Streeter's claim.
-Though it took nearly thirty years and a few court proceedings, the area became part of Chicago; the Streeterville Neighboorhood of Chicago was born.
+In 1886, Captain George Wellington Streeter, a circus and show promoter, was on his way back from Latin America while engaging in gun-running activities.
+When his boat hit a sandbar in the area just east of Michigan Ave (near the 100-plus-story John Hancock Building), Streeter laid claim to the sandy swampland.
+He deemed the area the "District of Lake Michigan," which grew — both organically and man-made — to ninety-three acres.
+Numerous people in Chicago (notable with financial interests) quibbled with Streeter's claim.
+Though it took nearly thirty years and a few court proceedings, the area became part of Chicago; the Streeterville Neighborhood of Chicago was born.

 In 1920, the plans for Chicago's north side, set in motion by Daniel Burnham in his 1909 Plan for Chicago, finally came to fruition with the Michigan Ave Bridge and subsequent widening of Michigan Avenue into a wide boulevard.
 Consequently, Chicago travelers could easily move from the Loop (downtown) to areas such as Streeterville and The Gold Coast, which resulted in a population and building boom.

-The lack of space and influx of new residents to the north side inspired developers to design multi-dwelling apartments that catered to the middle class and the wealthy, rather than lower class as had been the case for many decades.
-Fugard & Knapp played a major role in designing many high-rise luxury apartments in Chicago including The Neuville and others in Streeterville.
+The lack of space and influx of new residents to the North Side inspired developers to design multi-dwelling apartments that catered to the middle class and the wealthy rather than the lower class, as had been the case for many decades.
+Fugard & Knapp played a significant role in designing many high-rise luxury apartments in Chicago, including The Neuville and others in Streeterville.
 Apartments inside the building regularly consisted of large, ten-room residences, hotel-style amenities, and the latest in technological advances.

 The stigma of apartment living forced promoters to work hard to sell the apartments as status symbols.
 Their success allowed for far more buildings to arise, thus the era of luxury apartments took shape in Chicago during America's Roaring Twenties decade.